berrybn/GradWork/AOOPWorkload.md

 - [ ] 2.In the trip.h file include this function prototype:
 	- [ ] `float moneyEqualizer(std::vector<float> expenses);`
 - [ ] **3.In your trip.cpp file, include a definition to this function.
 An automated grading system will pass a vector to this function specifying the expenses each person has made during the trip.**
-	- [ ] The function should return the amount of money that needs to change hands such that everyone spent an equal amount of money on the trip.
+	- [x] The function should return the amount of money that needs to change hands such that everyone spent an equal amount of money on the trip. ✅ 2024-10-12
 		- [ ] Note: Do not include a main function in your trip.cpp file.
 Make sure your function is written exactly as it is above
 - [ ] **4.Create a Makefile with a default target that compiles this project into an executable.
 The main.cpp and trip.cpp files should only be compiled if changes have been made to the source code since the last compilation.**
 - [ ] 5.Include a run target in your Makefile that compiles your program then runs it.